SWFSC/viame-web-noaa-gcp/docs/admin-general.md

 This page provides a summary of recommended best practices for managing your own deployment of VIAME-Web in the NOAA Fisheries Cloud.
 Note that these admin options should be evaluated and only used if appropriate to your specific use case.

+## Addon Management

+To download and scan for VIAME addons, such as canned pipelines and algorithms, see the [DIVE Addon Management docs](https://kitware.github.io/dive/Deployment-Docker-Compose/#addon-management).

 ## Staying up to date

 Keeping your deployment up to date is crucial for getting the latest VIAME-Web features and bug fixes, as well as for debugging purposes.
 It is strongly recommended that you update your images at least once per week.